shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-engines/tk-aftereffects.md

 The context is determined by the currently-active document.
 Once the context is determined by the engine, the header will update to display the context's thumbnail field detail.
 The field information is controlled by a hook.
 For information on how to customize the field display, see the **Context Fields Display Hook** section below.

-It should also be noted that the context switching will only be recognized in if shotgun open was used.
+It should also be noted that the context switching will only be recognized in if {% include product %} open was used.

 ## Favorites shelf